• Skip to primary navigation

 • Butter Beans: Creamy white beans like cannellini, butter/large lima, or gigante beans work perfectly here.

-• Miso Paste: White miso adds an umami depth to the beans.
-If you’re new to miso, it’s a great ingredient to experiment with, as it brings a unique, savory flavor to plant-based dishes.
-Try it in 20-Minute Easy Vegan Miso Soup.
+• Miso Paste: White miso adds a depth of umami to the beans.
+If you're new to miso, it's a great ingredient to experiment with, as it brings a unique, savory flavor to plant-based dishes.
+Try it in Vegan Miso Soup, Miso Citrus Dressing, and Roasted Miso Cauliflower.

 • Harissa Paste: This spicy, smoky chili paste gives the beans a nice kick.
 Adjust the amount based on your spice tolerance.
 Substitute with red chili paste or gochujang.